open-mmlab/mmdetection3d/docs/datasets/nuscenes_det.md

 ### Vision-Based Methods

-A typical train pipeline of image-based 3D detection on nuScenes is as below.
+A typical training pipeline of image-based 3D detection on nuScenes is as below.

 ```python
 train_pipeline = [